 He comes in without permission, sinks into the chair in front of her desk.
 "He is gone."

 "I'm sorry."
-She has seen that Spock went out to look for him.
+She's seen that Spock went out to look for him.
 She knows he gave up sooner than the others.
 Could he sense that Kirk was gone?
-Or could he not stand the guilt of having failed his friend?
+Or couldn't he stand the guilt of having failed his friend?
 "There's nothing you could have done."

 "I tarried."
 His voice is so raw she can barely make out the words.